Our work in the Solomon Islands

 With your generous support, we work with vulnerable communities to increase access to fresh water, sanitation and hygiene facilities throughout the Solomon Islands.
 We also work with communities to boost preparedness and responses to natural disasters and promoting social justice and inclusion for all.

-You can provide critical lifesaving aid and assistance to the communities in the Philippines devastated by earthquakes, cyclones, flooding or conflicts.
+You can provide critical lifesaving aid and assistance to the communities in the Solomon Islands devastated by earthquakes, cyclones, flooding or conflicts.
 Your donation means that our partners on the ground can respond quickly and efficiently when disasters strike.